 The data browser window will open.
 The options available in the browser are explained below.
 When finished browsing, click the X in the upper right corner of the browser window.
 Other options and ways to use the browser are explained below.

-1. Sorting - The headings are the names of the variables in the dataset.
+1. Sorting and Filtering - The headings are the names of the variables in the dataset.

 - Clicking a column header will sort the data by that column.
 The Caret is an indicator that the data is sorted by that column.